-We expect that delivery of the notes will be made to investors on or about September 13, 2016, which will be the fifth business day following the date of this prospectus supplement (such settlement being referred to as "T+5").
-Under Rule 15c6-1 under the Exchange Act trades in the secondary market are required to settle in three business days, unless the parties to any such trade expressly agree otherwise.
-Accordingly, purchasers who wish to trade notes on the date of pricing of the notes or on the next succeeding business day will be required, by virtue of the fact that the notes initially settle in T+5, to specify an alternate settlement arrangement at the time of any such trade to prevent a failed settlement.
+We expect that delivery of the notes will be made to investors on or about October 3, 2017, which will be the fifth business day following the date of this prospectus supplement (such settlement being referred to as "T+5").
+Under Rule 15c6-1 under the Exchange Act trades in the secondary market are required to settle in two business days, unless the parties to any such trade expressly agree otherwise.
+Accordingly, purchasers who wish to trade notes on any date prior to two business days before delivery will be required, by virtue of the fact that the notes initially settle in T+5, to specify an alternate settlement arrangement at the time of any such trade to prevent a failed settlement.
 Purchasers of the notes who wish to trade the notes prior to their date of delivery hereunder should consult their advisors.